 To monitor your child’s heart condition, it is recommended to have periodic check-ups and testing.
 Visit frequency will vary depending on your child’s disease severity.
 Testing may include blood tests, an EKG, echocardiogram, Holter test, and a chest X-ray.
 Follow-up visits are necessary to monitor heart function, treatment effectiveness, and new complications.
 During the examination, the cardiologist will evaluate for abnormal heart rhythm and sudden cardiac arrest as well as a predisposition to progressive heart failure.

 Working with the Medical Team

 Building a strong working relationship with your child’s medical team is an important part of your child’s care.
 Understanding your child’s diagnosis and being prepared for his/her medical appointments will allow you to have a more meaningful discussion with your child’s physician.
-The American College of Cardiology has practical information on Preparing for Your Appointment.
+The American College of Cardiology has practical information on Preparing for your Health Visit.
 Additional tips for making the most of your child’s medical visit include:

 - Become more knowledgeable about your child's condition using credible sources to research pediatric cardiomyopathy, and keep in mind that not all information will be applicable to your child’s situation.

 - Prepare a list of questions and make a note of any new information that you want to provide the doctor.
 You may have questions about evaluation, treatment, screening, and lifestyle adjustments.
 For a list of questions to ask your child’s cardiologist, click here.

 - If there is a part of your child's treatment that concerns you, is unclear or confusing, discuss the issue with your child’s doctor to resolve.